-Unit's Responses to Findings
+Lonetree Special Education Unit's Response to Finding

-Lonetree Special Education Unit's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-The Unit's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Lonetree Special Education Unit's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
+The Unit's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.